 Situated in Whiting Street, visitors adore the traditional tearoom experience.
 One wrote: “Very welcoming, great menu, specials on the board, yummy cakes, what more do you need for a break from shopping.
 The staff have always been very polite and it is a treat to go there.”

 8 The Common Room, Framlingham

 Home to a beautiful castle (and Ed Sheeran), Framlingham is a favourite destination on Suffolk’s tourist trail.
 Tucked away in Bridge Street, you won’t want to miss the Common Room, which goes the extra mile to delight customers.

 One wrote: “Cosy inside.
 Just a few tables.
 Second hand books on shelves and games.
 Great music.
 Selection of old songs to make a well-curated playlist.
 We had coffee and cake but most people were enjoying lunch or brunch.
 All looked good and they seemed to be regulars.
 Worth a look.”

 Bungay’s second entry in the top ten, Earsham Street Cafe has a strong reputation for service, food and

 A recent reviewer summarised: “Our first time visiting Bungay and a great find following a bright sunny morning walk in the surrounding countryside.
 We enjoyed the sunshine sitting in the courtyard at the back eating soup and sandwiches, before being tempted by the cakes.”

 10 Ruby’s Kitchen, Felixstowe

-It’s pleasing to see an establishment from Felixstowe making the top ten.
+It’s pleasing to see an establishment from Felixstowe making the last spot of our top ten cafes in Suffolk.
 The resort is on something of an upward curve and Ruby’s, on Bent Hill, is a good example.